The 20 Best Melanoma Doctors in Canada

 Quebec, QC, CA

-Solange Landreville practices in Quebec, Canada.
+Solange Landreville practices practicing medicine in Quebec, Canada.
 Ms. Landreville is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Uveal Melanoma, Melanoma of the Eye, Metastatic Uveal Melanoma, Melanoma, and Hepato-Pancreato-Biliary Surgery.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Uveal Melanoma, Melanoma of the Eye, Metastatic Uveal Melanoma, Melanoma, and Hepato-Pancreato-Biliary Surgery.

 Distinguished in Melanoma